-At Farnsworth & Vance, we believe that negligent parties should be held accountable, especially when their negligence has fatal results.
-Our Anchorage wrongful death attorneys can help you understand your legal rights, including your right to receive compensation from the liable party.
-While no amount of financial recovery can make up for the loss you have experienced, a just settlement or verdict can allow you to cope with the new financial burdens you and your family are facing.
+At Farnsworth & Vance, we believe that negligent parties should be held accountable for their actions, and pursuing legal action is the best way to do that.
+Our Anchorage personal injury lawyers will help you understand your legal rights in pursuing justice, including your right to receive compensation from the liable party.
+While no amount of financial recovery can make up for the loss you have experienced, a fair settlement or verdict can allow you to cope with the new financial burdens you and your family may be facing.

-In legal terms, a death is “wrongful” when it results from the negligent or unlawful actions of another person, manufacturer, company, or entity.
-In other words, if the victim would have been able to pursue a personal injury action if he or she had survived, it is likely that his or her family members or loved ones may bring a wrongful death action.
+In legal terms, a death is considered wrongful when it results from the negligent and wrongful action or omission of another person, manufacturer, company, or entity.
+In other words, if the victim would have been able to pursue a personal injury action if he or she had survived the injury, it is likely that his or her family members or loved ones may bring a wrongful death action against the at-fault party.
 Wrongful death actions are civil claims meant to secure monetary compensation for a victim’s family and are separate from any criminal prosecution the responsible party may be facing at the same time.

-Note that this list is by no means exhaustive.
+This list is by no means exhaustive.
 If your loved one died and you believe someone else is to blame, we encourage you to reach out to our attorneys for a complimentary case evaluation.
+No amount of compensation can replace the loss of a loved one, but securing a fair settlement can ease the financial burden left on your family and help you move forward during this challenging time.

 In many instances, proving negligence following the death of a loved one can be complex and difficult.
-If liability isn’t clear or understood, an attorney can help make sure that all details of the case are thoroughly investigated.
-Your attorney will also be able to help you understand what must be proved in your wrongful death case such as:
+If liability isn’t clear or understood, your wrongful death attorney can help make sure that all details of the case are thoroughly investigated and built upon the strongest evidence available.
+The burden of proof lies with the plaintiff or family member filing the lawsuit, which means you will need to understand what must be proved in your wrongful death case.
+Here is a breakdown of the elements of a wrongful death claim that need to be proven:

-Technically speaking, the personal representative of the deceased individual’s estate must be the one to bring a wrongful death action.
+The personal representative or executor of the deceased individual’s estate must be the one to bring a wrongful death action under Alaska Statutes § 09.55.580.
 If the deceased passed away without a will, a personal representative will be appointed by the court.
 Anyone who stands to inherit a portion of the deceased’s estate, including heirs and dependents, may recover compensation in a wrongful death claim.
 This includes surviving spouses, children, parents, and anyone else who depended on the deceased while he/she was alive.

-While every case is different, most successful wrongful death actions provide compensation for damages such as medical expenses incurred prior to death, funeral costs, loss of support, loss of income, loss of expected inheritance, pain and suffering, and more.
+While every case is different, successful wrongful death actions provide compensation for economic damages, such as medical bills as well as non-economic damages, including pain and suffering.
 Since the value of your case will vary based on the circumstances leading to your loved one’s death, it is important to discuss your situation with a knowledgeable attorney to determine the full range of compensation available to you.
+Your wrongful death attorney will help you calculate a comprehensive settlement that encompasses all current and future losses to help support your family in the years to come.

-Like any other civil lawsuit, wrongful death claims in Alaska are subject to a legal deadline known as a “statute of limitations” which sets a strict time limit on how long a victim’s family has to pursue legal action.
-Under most circumstances, you have until the second anniversary of your loved one’s death to file a wrongful death claim.
-This deadline may sometimes be extended in situations where the statutory beneficiary is a minor, but Alaska’s statute of repose requires all wrongful death claims be brought within 10 years of the cause of death.
+Wrongful death claims in Alaska are subject to a legal deadline known as a statute of limitations, which sets a strict time limit on how long a victim’s family has to pursue legal action.
+Under Alaska Statutes § 09.55.580, the executor of the estate or personal representative has two years after the death of the loved one to file a wrongful death claim.
+There are some cases in which this deadline may be extended, such as in situations where the statutory beneficiary is a minor.

 Successful Verdicts & Settlements